 This installation will be located on the edge of Brandywine Road behind Park Road Shopping Center.
 Inspired by the rivulets and creeks of the area, "Rivulet" flows and gathers into a large thread of water made of steel.
 Thousands of plants originate at the sculpture and weave throughout the site, setting the stage for a dramatic visual experience.

 The American sycamore is the grand tree of the floodplains throughout the Southeast, including the Little Sugar Creek.
-Exfoliated bark and leaves from sycamre trees can be seen floating down the creeks.
+Exfoliated bark and leaves from sycamore trees can be seen floating down the creeks.
 The inspiration for "Sycamore" came from this natural process.
-Three concrete textured seats in puzzle pieces stylized from sycamore bark offer a seating area at the Selwyn Trailhead, a pocket park located at the corner of Selwyn Avenue and Park Road containing a spur trail to the XCLT.
+Three concrete textured seats in puzzle pieces stylized from sycamore bark offer a seating area at the Selwyn Pocket Park, located at the corner of Selwyn Avenue and Park Road.
 The seats are set within an exposed aggregate plaza and wrapped in a Piedmont prairie of native grasses and wildflowers.